Current validation practice undermines surgical AI development: Methods

 In contrast, the hierarchical bootstrap explicitly accounted for dependencies at each hierarchy level \cite{saravanan2020application}.
-We first resampled the videos, i.e., the higher hierarchy level, followed by resampling the individual frames within each sampled video.
+We first resampled the videos, followed by resampling the individual frames within each sampled video.
 The mean metric was then computed across all resampled frames and videos.
-This process was repeated 1,000 times, and the empirical quantiles of the resulting metric means were used to estimate the CIs.
+This process was repeated 1,000 times, and the empirical quantiles of the metric means were used to estimate the CIs.
 For the surgical triplet recognition task, this procedure was applied separately within each cross-validation fold, with metrics averaged per video and per fold before CI estimation.

-For both CI methods, we calculated the CI widths for each algorithm and metric as well as the ratio between hierarchical and na\"ive CI widths.
+For both CI methods, we calculated CI widths for each algorithm and metric as well as the ratio between hierarchical and na\"ive CI widths.